Research makes a difference

 Podcast: MS Nurses at ECTRIMS 2024

 Nurses play a specialised and unique role in the journey of people living with multiple sclerosis (MS).
 At ECTRIMS 2024, MS nurses showcased their experiences and insights into how to effectively support patients.
 In this episode, host Brett Drummond of MSTranslate talks with veteran MS nurses K-J Lazarus of Austin Health in Australia and Fiona d’Young of the Auckland Hospital in New Zealand.
-NZ Multiple Sclerosis Research Trust proud to fund Fiona to attend At ECTRIMS 2024. click to hear the podcast.
+NZ Multiple Sclerosis Research Trust proud to fund Fiona to attend At ECTRIMS 2024.
+Listen Podcast

 Read More